 This course will serve as an extension of organic chemistry, in that a thorough understanding of bio-macromolecules will be achieved.
 The structure, function, and mechanism of polymerization will be investigated as pertains to proteins, carbohydrates, and nucleic acids.
 Metabolic processes will be studied, including glycolysis, the citric acid cycle, electron transport and oxidative phosphorylation.
 A goal will be to comprehend these complex biochemical processes with a rigid mechanistic approach, similar to that of organic chemistry.

-Prerequisites: High School Diploma or equivalent; General Chemistry I and II, and Organic Chemistry I
+Prerequisites: General Chemistry I, General Chemistry II, Organic Chemistry I

 Lecture Hours: 45

 Lab Hours: 0 (online lecture only) or 30 (in-classroom and hybrid)

 Total Units: 3 (online lecture only) or 4 (in-classroom or hybrid courses that include lab)

 Course Format: Accelerated Science Courses take place in 4 or 5 weeks.
 Classes and laboratories are offered in many formats such as daytime, nights, weekends, in-classroom, hybrid (classroom and online), and 100% online.
 All courses repeat regularly, giving many opportunities to complete the course(s) you need.

 Classes fill quickly, so please do not wait to apply.
 Students are registered on a first-come, first-served basis.
 All courses are listed in SCU publications and the application regardless of the current number of registrants.
 Registration is not confirmed until an email is sent.
 If you do not receive a confirmation email, please confirm registration by emailing [email protected].